dalanicolai/gnome-tracker-extension/README.md

 # Tracker/recoll/docfetcher/locate/ deep file search + calibre database search
-Ulauncher extension for deep search filesystem and calibre database via the gnome tracker / docfetcher / locate index and calibre database file, handle the results in multiple ways (e.g. opening in default application).
+Ulauncher extension for deep search the filesystem or the calibre database via the gnome tracker / docfetcher / locate index and calibre database file, handle the results in multiple ways (e.g. opening in default application).

 #### If you like this extension then consider to star it on github so people can find it more easily (by sorting on github stars on the ulauncher extension page)